 Straight-Line Amortization Formula

-The straight-line method of amortization applied to bonds requires little more than basic math.
+The straight-line amortization formula applied to bonds requires little more than basic math.
 The formula reads Amortization/Interest Payments = (Bond Amount with Interest - Original Bond Amount) / Number of Periods.

 Assume a $1,000 bond carries an actual value of $1,475 and a maturity period of five years, and an accountant calculates amortization payments annually.
 Amortization/Interest Payments = (1,475 – 1,000) / 5; or, 475/5 = 95.
 This company must pay $95 in amortization annually on the bond.

-In some instances, bonds lose value and a company must pay the bond back up to its initial price.
+In some instances, bonds lose value, and a company must pay the bond back up to its initial price.
 For instance, a bond issued at $1,000 might carry an actual value of $935.
-In such cases, amortization payments insure that the bond realizes its initial worth upon maturity.
+In such cases, amortization payments ensure that the bond realizes its initial worth upon maturity.

 The straight-line method of amortization gains its name from the uniform payments it creates.
 Using this formula allows accountants to develop a “straight line” of identical payments due at equally measured intervals over a predetermined period of time.

 Though straight-line amortization applies to bonds in the investment industry, the method can technically apply to any situation in which a person or a company must make uniform payments over a set period of time.
 In real estate, for instance, mortgage payments are amortization.

 You can calculate payment amounts using the straight-line amortization method if you know the total value of the loan including interest and its length.
 Mortgage repayment constitutes amortization because the bank loses its claim to the loan, and thus loses an intangible financial asset.

 Read More: How to Calculate Mortgage Amortization for Free